-640 Evidence Three hours.
-F. F. Rossi, N. E. Roth.
+640 Evidence Four hours, F. F. Rossi.
+Three hours, N. E. Roth.

 The rules of evidence in civil and criminal cases, with emphasis on judicial notice, real proof, witnesses, hearsay, problems of relevance, presumptions, and privileges.
 An analysis of the Federal Rules of Evidence and proposals for evidence reform.